snowcamp/snowcamp.github.io/2016/en/index.md

     Get your skis ready for the 21st and 22nd of January 2016 SnowCamp only in Grenoble

-#The [CFP](https://cfp.snowcamp.io) est open until the 25th of December.
+#The [CFP](https://cfp.snowcamp.io) is open until the 25th of December.
 Time to write your proposals.

 #### A local event
     Yes, SnowCamp is unique and in Grenoble, so it will drive you nuts